 Using AI Responsibly: Ethics, Voice, and Tool Choice

 AI is powerful, but you need to use it responsibly.
 That starts with respecting privacy and data laws.
 Don’t scrape content or collect data from users without permission.
-Stick to tools and platforms that follow GDPR and other rules.
+Stick to tools and platforms that comply with GDPR and other applicable rules.

 Second, keep your voice.
 Data should guide your writing, not replace your personality.
 Readers connect with people, not robots.